-Glulam manufacturing for Wuxi Inspur Big Data Innovation Centre | Photo: Canada Wood China in China.
-There are a growing number of facilities producing Glulam and CLT in China.
-The China team have worked with the Chinese Academy of Building Research to develop quality certification programs to establish standards for glulam production.
-Standards that set minimum production standards for glulam, while identifying the advantages of Canadian species like Douglas-fir as a preferred input.
-The growth of the engineered wood products sector will increase demand for high quality materials from Canada, and support the wider adoption of large scale non-residential, institutional and commercial wood projects in China.
-KEY PARTNERS In all its market development efforts, FII works in collaboration with government and industry partners to support long-term market diversification and growth.
+NLT Fire Resistance Test, Beijing | Photo: Canada Wood China KEY PARTNERS FII works in collaboration with government and industry (through Canada Wood) to support long-term market diversification and growth.
 The next phase of the China strategy relies heavily on expanded relationships with key construction sector stakeholders in China, as Chinese partners begin to increasingly lead on the adoption and commercialization of wood and low carbon construction in China.